11 Types of Tables to Spruce Up Your Space & Add Functionality

 The first type is a standalone table without any storage space that only provides a surface to place your belongings.
 These are all-purpose in terms of fitting in with most any of the bed alternatives, too.

 The second type is a bedside chest or cabinet—these include drawers for extra storage or a cabinet and a drawer above.
-These are extremely convenient to store socks, handkerchiefs, a flashlight, or pillow covers, for example.
+These are extremely convenient to store socks, handkerchiefs, small types of flashlights, or pillow covers, for example.

 Bar tables may come as a part of a full home bar setup or a large table with space to prep meals, host dinners and store cutlery.